emissary-ingress/emissary/docs/reference/host-crd.md

 3. HTTP-only:

-  This example is the same with no LB or with an L4 LB.
+  This example is the same with an L4 LB, or without a load balancer at all.

   ```yaml
   apiVersion: getambassador.io/v2